Ishitas400/ProjectASE/README.md

 5. CLEAN CODE DEVELOPMENT

   For CCD, I have made a Python cheat sheet which includes a few tips that I like to follow while writing Python codes for clean codes https://github.com/Ishitas400/ProjectASE/blob/main/Python%20Cheatsheet.pdf .
+    The source code can be used here for reference. https://github.com/Ishitas400/ProjectASE/blob/main/EthicalHack.py#L1-L30